 Students may declare a second major once they are admitted to USC and enrolled in classes.
 They are not required to state their interest in a second major on their application for admission (nor does the Common Application provide a way to do so).

-All undergraduate students must complete the USC Core requirements in order to graduate.
-For more information, please visit dornsife.usc.edu/usc-core.
+All undergraduate students must complete the USC General Education requirements in order to graduate.
+For more information, please visit dornsife.usc.edu/2015ge.